-Table 1 Goals & Objectives GOAL OBJECTIVES GOAL #4: SUPPORT FISCAL RESPONSIBILITY Plan for a transportation system that is financially viable with consideration for life cycle costs by identifying new funding sources to make local dollars go farther.
-Develop transportation solutions that are cost effective.
+GOAL OBJECTIVES Plan for a trans that is financial consideration for portation system ly viable with or life cycle costs by funding sources to - Develop transportation solutions that are cost effective.
 Identify outside funding sources for transportation projects such as grants, developer contributions, or transportation system charges.
 Prioritize investments and maximize partnerships to provide maximum benefit and return on investment for the associated cost.
 Consider future operation and maintenance costs in investment choices.
-Manage access from U.S. 101 to Manzanita and the recreational opportunities in the area to minimize cut through traffic and seasonal congestion.
-Improve connections within Manzanita and to the neighborhoods within the UGB to improve local vehicle circulation and encourage local traffic to use local roads.
-Support other planning efforts to create non-motorized and transit connections from key destinations to the commercial core.
-GOAL #6: ENHANCE ECONOMIC VIBRANCY Support economic vibrancy and reduce parking demand by providing walking, biking, and transit connections to the commercial core and the beach.
-Prioritize low stress bicycle and pedestrian facilities on arterials and collectors to enhance connections to local destinations.
+Manage access Manzanita and opportunities in nrough traffic and r 0 2 Improve connections within Manzanita and to the neighborhoods within the UGB to improve local vehicle circulation and encourage local traffic to use local roads.
+Support other planning efforts to create non-motorized and transit connections from key destinations to the commercial core. providing walki IBRANCY 1.mic vibrancy king demand by ng, biking, and transit the commercial2. a ( . [ t Prioritize low stress bicycle and pedestrian facilities on arterials and collectors to enhance connections to local destinations.
 Develop transportation and land use solutions that balance the needs of all users in the downtown area and to/from residential areas to the downtown core and beach.